yuranxue272181/WPIMQP/README.md

 Currently Implemented Features
 -
 1. YUV to Video Conversion: <br>The player can load YUV data and convert it into video using OpenGL for rendering.
-2. Start Button: Click this button to initiate video playback or replay the current video.
+2. Start Button: <br>Click this button to initiate video playback or replay the current video.
-3. Play/Pause Button: This button is used to control the playback and pause of the video.
+3. Play/Pause Button: <br>This button is used to control the playback and pause of the video.
-4. Zoom In/Zoom Out: This buttons are used to zoom in and zoom out the video (window adaption problems remaining).
+4. Zoom In/Zoom Out Button: <br>This buttons are used to zoom in and zoom out the video (window adaption problems remaining).
+5. ScreenShoot Button: <br>This button is used to save the YUV file of the current image.
+6. Recording Button: <br>This button is used to save the YUV file of the recording.
+Clicking this button for the first time will start the recording, clicking it again or the video playback will stop the recording.
-5. Video Resolution: <br>The default video resolution is 176x144, but this can be adjusted as needed.
+7. Video Resolution: <br>The default video resolution is 176x144, but this can be adjusted as needed.
-6. Frame Rate: <br>The current frame rate is 30 FPS, which can also be modified if necessary.
+8. Frame Rate: <br>The current frame rate is 30 FPS, which can also be modified if necessary.

 Future Improvements
 -